 The game has a lot of similarities to Sony’s massive franchise, God of War.
 Not only are the enemy models, the presentation style, the music composition and the story theme very similar, the main weapon that is used by both the characters are very similar as well- chained swords/whips are very hard to differentiate from each other.

-But then again, this is Kojima we’re talking about, and this genius of a guy has the knack to improvise, innovate and improve every single formula he has ever set his gaze on.
-I’m pretty sure Castlevania: Lords of Shadow will be no exception.
-Already, the game is starting to show a lot of differences.
+But due to Kojima’s help, the game is starting to show a lot of differences.
 For one, the main protagonist isn’t a badass character who kills everything he sees.
 Then, the platforming and puzzles seem deeper this time, and the combat looks… it looks awesome (though, it looked awesome in God of War as well).

 I’m pretty sure this game will have its own identity, and will be one of those games that set the standards for other games to come, and will always be remembered in the history of gaming as time goes on.